Monuments (metal band): History

 In support of the release of the new album, Monuments performed a 31-date tour of the United Kingdom and mainland Europe over October and November with main support from Vola.
-In January 2019 Monuments will be performing headline shows in New Zealand, then on the Australian multi-date music festival Progfest.
+In January 2019 Monuments performed headline shows in New Zealand, then on the Australian multi-date music festival Progfest.

 On 1 July 2019, Monuments announced that Chris Barretto had departed the band due to "personal reasons."
 They also announced YouTuber Andy Cizek as their fill-in vocalist for the rest of the tour.
 On 11 October 2019, Monuments announced that Andy Cizek is now their official vocalist.
 Less than two months later, former drummer Mike Malyan rejoined the band.

 On 12 July 2021, Monuments announced that guitarist Olly Steele had left the band to pursue other musical projects.
-In January 2022, Monuments fourth album In Stasis was announced with a release date of April 15, 2022.
+In January 2022, Monuments' fourth album, In Stasis, was announced with a release date of April 15, 2022.
 In Stasis features Mick Gordon as co-producer, with Spencer Sotelo of Periphery and ex-vocalist Neema Askari as guests.
 On 31 January 2023, Monuments announced departure of the bassist Adam Swan to pursue his environmental efforts with Soil Ecology Agriculture.
-His spot was filled in with Dutch bassist Werner Erkelens of Aviations.
+His spot was filled with Dutch bassist Werner Erkelens of Aviations.

+On May 25, 2023, the band released the standalone single "Nefarious", as a promotion for Charles White's comic book series GodSlap, along with a music video featuring an animation based on the comics.

+On April 16, 2024, it was announced Mike Malyan left Monuments for the second time, citing emotional health as the reason for departure.

+On August 9, 2024, Monuments announced that guitarist John Browne would take a break due to the ankylosing spondylitis he was diagnosed with a few years earlier, and that the band would go on an indefinite hiatus, withdrawing from a planned US tour with Leprous and Fight the Fight.